 Boso Peninsula doesn't have high mountains and the altitude of this ravine is between 100 and 250 meters.

 The entrance to this ravine is Yoro-keikoku station of Kominato Railway.

 From here to the south, the ravine stretches for about 6 km.

-At about 1 km south of the station, there is Yoro hot spring resort, and it has several ryokans and hotels.
+At 1 km south of the station, there is Yoro hot spring resort, and it has several ryokans and hotels.

-Around this resort, there is "Shusse Kan'non" temple founded in the late 12th century.
+Around this resort, there is Shusse Kan-non temple (出世観音) founded in the late 12th century.

-"Shusse" means "successful career", then many worshippers have visited here.
+"Shusse" means "successful career", so many worshippers have visited here.

-And at about 6 km point, there is the largest "Awamata Waterfall".
+At about 6 km point, there is the largest Awamata Waterfall (粟又の滝).

 Around there, a wakling trail is set up.